grafana/grafana/docs/sources/developers/plugins/create-a-grafana-plugin/develop-a-plugin/build-a-data-source-backend-plugin.md

 ## Add authentication

 Implementing authentication allows your plugin to access protected resources like databases or APIs.
-You can read more about how to [authenticate using a backend plugin in our docs](/docs/grafana/latest/developers/plugins/add-authentication-for-data-source-plugins/#authenticate-using-a-backend-plugin).
+To learn more about how to authenticate using a backend plugin, refer to [our documentation](../../extend-a-plugin/add-authentication-for-data-source-plugins/#authenticate-using-a-backend-plugin).

 ## Enable Grafana Alerting